-Overwhelmed yet?
-In this article, we'll share some of the insights we gathered from our season of putting these planks through the wringer.
+We rigorously tested the skis that we review and gain excellent perspective on what makes an accessible and truly all-mountain ski.
+In this article, we'll share some of the insights we've gathered from our season of putting these planks through the wringer.
 This article will go over the basics of construction and design while giving some advice about what to consider when buying a new pair.

 Our advice in pursuing a single pair that can do it all is to be very honest about what conditions you encounter most often.
-We all like the think we are the next Candide Thovex, but in reality, most of us just want to have a good time with friends while pushing ourselves to get a little better each day.
+We all like to think we are the next Candide Thovex, but in reality, most of us just want to have a good time with friends while pushing ourselves to get a little better each day.

-Average it all together and find where you want your pair to perform best.
+Average your terrain and style preferences together to find where you want your pair to perform best.
 For example, if you are primarily an on-piste skier and like to pin the throttle all the time, you may enjoy the Nordica Enforcer 93 as your day-to-day all-mountain toy.
-Powder hounds that only come out for the softest days of the year would probably detest that model and find the Rossignol Soul 7 HD to be a better choice.
+Powder hounds that only come out for the softest days of the year would probably detest that model and find the Blizzard Rustler 10 a better choice.

 Women's Specific Models